 Every groom requires that the dog is bathed, and dried, brushed and combed before we can start weaving our magic.
 From bath to bone dry and ready to groom takes at least an hour, creative magic after that (furminating, scissoring, clipping etc) anywhere between 30 minutes and 2 hours.
 BE PATIENT.
 If you want fast, furious and cheap, you're at the wrong salon.

 Super Clients stick to a regular grooming schedule, either rebooking at the end of each appointment or booking 5-10 appointments ahead.
-(This might be a good point to say that Christmas 2016 is now full and I have bookings for Christmas 17 in the diary already.)
+(This might be a good point to say that Christmas is generally full by February and I have bookings for Christmas 2024 in the diary already.)
 As a rough guide the following professional schedules apply:

 Fleece coats (Poodles, Bichons, Designer Dogs) every 2 - 6 weeks